New York Times drops BlackBerry app

-BlackBerry users can no longer use the official New York Times app to read news stories over their devices, in a fresh blow to Research In Motion, the maker of the smartphone once considered an essential tool for business professionals.
+BlackBerry users can no longer use the official New York Times app to read news stories over their devices, in a fresh blow to Research In Motion RIMM.ORIM.TO, the maker of the smartphone once considered an essential tool for business professionals.

-New York Times Co, which publishes the prestigious newspaper, said it stopped supporting its applications for BlackBerry and the Palm Pre as of Monday, meaning the apps will no longer download news stories.
+New York Times Co (NYT.N), which publishes the prestigious newspaper, said it had stopped supporting its applications for BlackBerry and the Palm Pre as of Monday, meaning the apps will no longer download news stories.

 "It's a matter of usage of our apps, and we dedicate our resources where we think there's the highest level of usage," said New York Times spokeswoman Eileen Murphy.
 "We've seen a drop-off."